Subreducts and Subvarieties of PBZ*--lattices: The Lattice Structures of Antiortholattices and the Varieties of Modular and of Distributive --lattices

-Recall from \cite{PBZ2} that antiortholattices are directly irreducible, and from \cite{rgcmfp} that, moreover, the class of the directly irreducible members of $V_{\BZ }(\AOL )$ is $\AOL $.
-Now let us see that even the lattice reducts of antiortholattices are directly irreducible.
-In relation to this property, let us investigate pseudo--Kleene algebras with directly reducible lattice reducts, as well as bounded lattice complements in lattice reducts of antiortholattices.
+Recall from \cite{PBZ2} that antiortholattices are directly irreducible, which immediately follows from the fact that they have no nontrivial sharp elements, and from \cite{rgcmfp} that, moreover, the class of the directly irreducible members of $V_{\BZ }(\AOL )$ is $\AOL $.
+Now let us see that even the lattice reducts of antiortholattices are directly irreducible, and investigate some related properties.